← Insights from Philippine History

 What the long silence and the brothers at the strait together let us say:

-• The Butuan polity continued, commercially and institutionally, through the entire period 1011–1521.
+• The Butuan polity appears to have continued, commercially and institutionally, through the whole five-century stretch between the early-11th-century missions and the 1521 contact.

-• The institutional form, as visible in the 1521 Pigafetta record and corroborated by Spanish-era retrospective evidence, was a paramount-led trading-port confederation, federated through kinship across the Surigao Strait, with a federation-of-settlements structure on the Caraga side and the principal port-node on the Agusan delta side.
+• The institutional form, as visible in the 1521 Pigafetta record and consistent with Spanish-era retrospective evidence, reads as a paramount-led trading-port confederation, federated through kinship across the Surigao Strait, with a federation-of-settlements structure on the Caraga side and the principal port-node on the Agusan delta side.

-• The Indianized ritual integration deepened across the silence, not weakened — the Vajralasya is mid-silence, late 13th or early 14th century.
+• On the published museum dating, the Indianized ritual integration deepened across the silence rather than weakening — the Vajralasya is assigned to the late 13th or early 14th century, mid-silence.

-• The polity Magellan encountered in 1521 was a living polity, not a remnant.
+• The polity Magellan encountered in 1521 reads as a living polity, not a remnant.

 This is what closes out the polity’s own historical existence.
 What happens next — what the polity becomes in the historiography of the next four centuries — is the question Episode 5 takes up.
 Because the polity’s afterlife in modern Filipino historical memory is a separate story from its actual five-century run, and the gap between the two is what a fifth episode is for.